ewaldmire/ascender/docs/docsite/rst/administration/troubleshooting.rst

   SESSION_COOKIE_SECURE = False
   CSRF_COOKIE_SECURE = False

-Changing these settings to ``False`` will allow climber to manage cookies and login sessions when using the HTTP protocol.
+Changing these settings to ``False`` will allow ascender to manage cookies and login sessions when using the HTTP protocol.
 This must be done on every node of a cluster installation to properly take effect.

 To apply the changes, run: